swtestacademy/javafxexample/README.md

 # javafxexample
-This is the example of thiese articles:
+This is the example of these articles:

 - http://www.swtestacademy.com/database-operations-javafx